dkriegner/xrayutilities/README.md

 Update
 ======

+If you installed xrayutilities via pip, you can update it by:

+    pip install -U xrayutilities

+If you installed via conda:

+    conda update xrayutilities

+If you installed via apt:

+    sudo apt update
+    sudo apt install python3-xrayutilities

-if you already installed xrayutilities you can update it by navigating into its source folder and obtain the new sources by ::
+If you installed from source, you can update it by navigating into its source folder and obtain the new sources by ::

     git pull